isopycn-ale/iapsoecs.github.io/_posts/2020-01-22-postdoc-reading.md

 •    Experience with numerical modelling and HPC
 •    Good writing and communication skills

+Interviews will be held on 2 March 2020.

 Job advert and and link to the application page here: https://jobs.reading.ac.uk/displayjob.aspx?jobid=6257